invisibleyeti/DOMRockPaperScissors/README.md

-THis is a read me File.
+This is a basic Rock, Paper, Scissors game.
+I practiced using DOM for the first time in this project.